Who’s to blame for the lack of advancement in pharmacy automation and technology?

 I’m looking forward to ASHP Midyear in December as it will give me the opportunity to visit with other pharmacists from across the country.
 I’m interested in finding out what the real opinion is about our future and where pharmacy automation and technology fits in that plan.
 I often gain more knowledge and information by spending time with these pharmacists than I do any other way.
 I’m excited about it and hope to see you there.

-4 thoughts on “Who’s to blame for the lack of advancement in pharmacy automation and technology?”
+4 responses to “Who’s to blame for the lack of advancement in pharmacy automation and technology?”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.